Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 This is all the more true for project management where you’re usually dealing with a mix of hard and soft data.
 A robust PM system might tell you how a project is doing at any moment, but it can’t tell you how the organization or its constituent people are performing.

-Measuring and monitoring project management metrics fills this gap.
-Instead of a subjective understanding of your agency’s health, these KPIs (Key Performance Indicators) tell you exactly how business, its projects, and its people are doing.
+Measuring and monitoring metrics in project management fills this gap.
+Instead of a subjective understanding of your agency’s health, these KPIs (Key Performance Indicators) tell you exactly how a business, its projects, and its people are doing.

-I’ll cover project management metrics in detail in this guide.
+I’ll cover project management performance metrics in detail in this guide.
 You’ll learn the right approach to use when measuring project performance.
-You’ll also learn the top 11 metrics every agency needs to track.
+You’ll also learn the top 11 metrics for project management that every agency needs to track.

 The Right Approach to Project Management Metrics